The Floyd Rose-Fernandes Connection

 1986–1994: Post-Contract Proprietary Developments

 1986: Fernandes has gone from producing genuine Floyd Rose products to producing licensed Floyd Rose systems.
-The '461 patent number is displayed on the baseplate under "Head Crasher" inscription.
+The '461 patent number is displayed on the baseplate under the "Head Crasher" inscription.

-1986: Appearing for the first time in the 1986 catalog is the Fernandes "Body Crasher" FRT-8.
+January 1986: Appearing for the first time in the 1986 catalog is the Fernandes "Body Crasher" FRT-8.
 Fernandes claims it as their own, but it was first used by Fresher Guitars in 1985, in their last year of production.
 Yamaha and Aria Pro II also feature it in their 1986 lineups as "RMX" (Yamaha) and "ART-2" (Aria Pro II).
 It has no licensing statement.

 1986 - 1987: In-house redesigns add unique elements to the original Floyd Rose design (e.g., straight knife edges, saddle height adjustment, bridge-locking device, push-in tremolo arm.)

 1987: Fernandes rebrands its entire range again, this time to "FRT Tremolo System".
+Production shifts from Japan to Korea for the new range.

 1988: Fernandes designs and produces the ultimate Floyd Rose tremolo, superior to anything before it: the new FRT-4.
 (Third use of the FRT-4 name.)
 It has horizontal fine tuners.
 Fernandes also releases a version with saddle height adjustment as the new FRT-5.
 (Third use of the FRT-5 name.)
 Both are made in Korea.

-1988: The new FRT-4 and FRT-5 debut in the March 1988 Fernandes catalog (Vol. 2.)
+1988: The new FRT-4 and FRT-5 debut in Volume 2 of the 1988 Fernandes catalog, published in March.

 1990: Ironically, in the United States, Floyd Rose sues Kramer for unpaid royalties, wins the case, and Kramer declares bankruptcy.